 The policy and direction-setting body for the AMA is the Executive Council (EC), made up entirely of non-paid volunteers.
-If you want to step up and make a difference in where the AMA is heading, and have the right qualifications, consider running for an open seat.
+If you want to step up and make a difference in where the AMA is heading, and have the right qualifications, consider running for a seat on the Executive Council.

 —by Rob Kurek, Communications director